abdul-irfan-m/calculator/README.md

-Try It on your own to view the calculator
+Try It on your own to view the calculator with the github codespace
 ---

 [ahfarmer.github.io/calculator](https://ahfarmer.github.io/calculator/)